|Love me, love my quokka!|

 We rode back into Thomson Bay to catch our ferry home and I partook of a salted caramel ice cream courtesy of Simmos ices, and there are so many flavours, it is indeed a delicious dilemma.

-Prettier than any picture, and home to the uniquely adorable quokkas, Rottnest island is a hidden gem, and a must do if you ever get to travel to this sunny, surprising side of the world.
+Prettier than any picture, and home to the uniquely adorable Quokkas, Rottnest island is a hidden gem.
+A visit to this special destination is a must do if you ever get to travel to Perth in WA, on this spectacular sunny, side of the world.

 |Spectacular beaches on Rottnest Island|